nytimes/kyt/docs/kytCli.md

 If kyt finds any files with duplicate names, it will back up your file before replacing it.

-`setup` takes the following optional commands:
+`setup` takes you through the process of creating a new kyt project with a set of interactive questions.
+If you wish to automate this process you can use these optional flags:

 - `-d` The name of the new project directory.
 If not specified kyt will install the project in your current working directory.
 - `-r` The Github url for a starter-kyt.
 If not specified you will be prompted to select a starter-kyt from the supported list.